 Di quale tipo di supporto hanno bisogno le società per creare un cambiamento duraturo nella loro forza lavoro?
 Questa è una domanda alla quale Careerlink sta provando a rispondere con i suoi servizi.

 Careerlink, un preferred partner Six Seconds ormai da tre anni, ha sede presso Adelaide, in Australia.
 Recentemente hanno ampliato il loro lavoro EQ negli Stati Uniti e in Asia.
-I fondatori John Dare e Angela Giacoumis stavano cercando uno strumento da poter usare per misurare E sviluppare l’EQ, cosa che li ha condotti verso Six Seconds.
+I fondatori John Dare e Angela Giacoumis stavano cercando uno strumento da poter utilizzare per misurare e sviluppare l’EQ, ricerca che li ha condotti verso Six Seconds.

 Six Seconds: What kind of clients do you serve?